Your retirement benefit is subject to federal income tax (except for previously taxed contributions) but is exempt from New York State income tax.

 Tax Rules for Your Retirement Benefit

-You can have federal taxes withheld from your monthly payments or make quarterly estimated tax payments.
+See the NYSTRS document General Income Tax Information for the basics.
+In short, you can have federal taxes withheld from your monthly benefit payment or have no federal income tax withheld (in which case you would be responsible for paying taxes directly to the IRS).
 The federal tax tables can help you determine how much NYSTRS would withhold from your benefit payment under various scenarios.

 To elect a new withholding amount, file a W-4P Withholding Election and Certificate form at any time; changes NYSTRS receives by the 12th of a month will generally be reflected in that month's payment.